 Disclaimer: I’m not a therapist, healthcare professional, nor do I pretend to be one on this blog.
 I am just a mom who has handled her fair share of motherhood challenges and is happy to share those experiences with others.
 The content on this blog is provided for general information purposes only.
 Please consult your family doctor or healthcare team for factual advice regarding your child’s specific challenges.

 Timing your potty training

 It is very important to start your potty training journey when it’s the right time for your child.
 Many children are ready for the transition between ages of 18 months and 24 months.
 However, as we know kids are different and maybe yours may not be ready to learn that early.
-Do not despair because the success of your child mastering toilet training highly depends on their physical development and developmental milestones.
+Do not despair because the success of potty training a non-verbal autistic child highly depends on their physical development and developmental milestones.
 To know if your child is ready for potty training ask yourself the following questions.